speech4j/tenant-service/README.md

 ```

 ## Running DB Migration
-(metadata is default, use without an additional argument)
+(Metadata is a default schema type.
+To generate a default one - execute command without an additional argument)
-*`./gradlew liquibase -Pname=schema` - generate a migration script for general schema
+*`./gradlew liquibase -PschemaType=schema` - generate a migration script for general schema
 *`./gradlew liquibase` - generate a migration script for metadata schema